Azure/azure-batch-maya/docs/submitting_jobs.md

 ## Job configuration

 The `Submit` tab of the plug-in is where you will configure the basic parameters for the job.
-The plug-in will detect which rendering engine you're currently using and display the applicabale settings.
+The plug-in will detect which rendering engine you're currently using and display the applicable settings.
 The plug-in will also warn you if your selected render engine is not supported.

 If you load a new scene while the plug-in is open, click the `Refresh` button to make sure the settings are updated.